jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Zymis Wenben.md

 date modified: Tuesday, July 15th 2025, 10:55:05 am
 ---

-**Zymis Wenben** was a resident of [[Cerbereburn|Cerbereburn]] who lived in the [[Brightroot Apartments]].
+**Zymis Wenben** was a resident of [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] who lived in the [[Brightroot Apartments]].
 He became the second murder victim in the town's crisis, killed by what appears to be a werewolf attack in his own room.

 ## Key Characteristics